 - Official Language Proficiency, with a minimum of CLB Level 7 for English or NCLC 7 for French;

-- Arranged Employment in Canada for a permanent full-time NOC “O”, A”, or “B” Occupation; and
+- Arranged Employment in Canada for a permanent, full time, high skilled occupation; and

-Skilled Trades Workers are those with two-years of paid full-time (or part-time equivalent) work experience obtained within 5 years prior to applying.
-The work experience must be in one of the following NOC “B” groups:
+Skilled Trades Workers are those with 2 years of paid full time (or part time equivalent) work experience obtained within 5 years prior to applying.
+The work experience must be in 1 of the following NOC “B” groups:

 - Industrial, Electrical and Construction Trades;

 - Supervisors and Technical Occupations in Natural Resources, Agriculture and Related Production;

 - Processing, Manufacturing and Utilities Supervisors and Central Control Operators;

 Applicants must also have either a Canadian certificate of qualification or an offer for 1 year of continuous full-time work.
 The qualifying offer may also require a positive LMIA or be in an eligible NOC occupation.
 Determining eligibility for this class takes careful understanding of both the trades system and the immigration system.
 For more information, please see our section on Skilled Trades or speak to our office.

 Canadian Experience Class (“CEC”) applicants must have at least 1 year of paid full time (or part time equivalent) and high skilled work experience in Canada within the 3 years prior to applying.
 Self employment, unauthorized work and work as a full-time student are not eligible.

 - For NOC “0” and “A” occupations: CLB 7 (English) or NCLC 7 (French)

 Express Entry: The Comprehensive Ranking System (“CRS”)